HenVaa/AI-Dev-Assistant/README.md

 A multi-provider AI tool for analyzing code through one interface.

-Supports local models (Ollama) and OpenAI-compatible APIs.
+Supports both local models (via Ollama) and OpenAI-compatible APIs, allowing flexible use of AI in development workflows.

 ---